AnishChougule/Power-BI-Projects/README.md

 # Power-BI-Projects
-Explore the Poer BI dashboards that i have created
+Explore the Power BI dashboards that i have created